MisterMiles/gpg2-key-import/README.md

 GPG key import
 =========

-Adds your personal gpg key to a given host.
+Importing a gpg key to a specific host.

 ## Features